Monkey King, Handcrafted Tai Ping Hou Kui

 This tea is often regarded as one of China’s top ten famous teas, it has also become a national gift tea and is given on special occasions and stately visits in China.
 It is considered that the top quality Hou Kui is grown in the villages of Houkeng, Hougang and Yanjiachun.

-The best way to enjoy is to brew the 2-4 leaves straight in a tall glass or glass teapot at 80*c and top up with more water to adjust strength.
+Best way to enjoy is to brew the 2 or 3 leaves straight in a tall glass or glass teapot at 80ºc

 Brew Guide Per Cup: